Telefonica/puppet-github-actions-runner/README.md

 # GitHub Actions Runner

-This module is designed to automatically configure all requirements to have the GitHub Actions runner ready to run on Debian hosts as a service.
+Automatic configuration for running GitHub Actions on Debian hosts as a service

 #### Table of Contents